playframework/play-generated-docs/manual/detailledTopics/assets/AssetsGoogleClosureCompiler.md

 ## Minification

-A minified file is also generated, where `.js` is replaces by `.min.js`.
+A minified file is also generated, where `.js` is replaced by `.min.js`.
 In our example, it would be `test.min.js`.
 If you want to use the minified file instead of the regular file, you need to change the script source attribute in your HTML.

 ## Entry Points